 Compliments of Failte Ireland, we stayed at The Shelbourne for one night.
 It is one of Dublin’s most historic and luxurious properties.

-For more information about Dublin, visit:
+For more information about Ireland, please see: